britnicanale/Pajama-Stories/README.md

 ```
 $python app.py
 ```
-And you're done, just go to localhost:5000 in your favorite web browser
+Go to localhost:5000 in your favorite web browser to view the website

 When you are done, deactivate your virtual environment
 ```